Grilled Citrus Chili Shrimp with Mango Pineapple Salsa

 • Combine all ingredients in a small bowl.
 Serve with shrimp.

-Always marinate proteins in something "non-reactive" such as glass, ceramic, porcelain or even a plastic zipper-top bag.
-Acids can "react" with untreated metal and your food may pick up a metallic taste.
-Not good.
+• Always marinate proteins in something “non-reactive,” such as glass, ceramic, porcelain, or a plastic zipper-top bag.

 Nutrition